Frequently Asked Questions

 Good breeders breed for a specific purpose/goal, as well as:

-- Health Testing
+• Comprehensive Health Testing

-- Breeding for sound temperament
+• Breeding animals with a sound temperament

 Good breeders also: